 2) New Literacies: critical digital pedagogy; 21st Century literature study; innovative and constructive technology integration; digital literacy practices; sociocultural approaches.

-3) Interdisciplinary Writing: multi-genre pedagogy, theory, and practice; creative writing; using autobiographical writing in teacher education; implementation of storytelling in curriculum and instruction.
+3) Interdisciplinary Writing: multi-genre pedagogy, theory, and practice; creative writing; using autobiographical writing in teacher education; curricular implementation of storytelling.

 Office Phone: (575) 646-1758